marcelah/MaskedMultimodalVAE/README.md

-# Learning multi-modal generative models with permutation-invariant encoders and tighter variational bounds
+# Learning multi-modal generative models with permutation-invariant encoders and tighter variational objectives

+This is the implementation for the paper [Learning multi-modal generative models with permutation-invariant encoders and tighter variational objectives](https://openreview.net/forum?id=lM4nHnxGfL).

 ## Preliminaries